ndolphin-github/Sim2Real_framework_SoftRobot/README.md

 All files are in `.csv` format and can be opened with any standard spreadsheet or numerical computing tool.
 They are designed to support both analytical modeling and data-driven learning methods.

-### Results (short)

-Detailed quantitative results and ablation studies are reported in the AIS draft.
-In summary, calibrated simulation parameters and surrogate corrections reduced prediction error (position / orientation) and improved closed-loop transfer success compared to the uncalibrated baseline.
-See the paper for tables and plots.

 ### Citation